georgepaterson/jquery-plugin/README.md

       notStrictEqual(actual, expected, [message])
       throws(block, [expected], [message])

 We define a simple dialog module for all the unit tests, further modules could be created if we need to target specific features of the code.
-Within the module we define a the beforeEach callback, before each test we set this.elems to the example id.
+Within the module we define a beforeEach callback, before each test we set this.elems to the example id.

 ```javascript
 module('dialog', {